bichan17/hawthorne/README.md

 ### Getting Started
 cd to the src/ directory.
 run 'grunt'
-This will build the project, meaning it will compile your .jade files, scss files, copy images and font files to a 'build/debug' directory.
+This will build the project and project documentation.
+At the top level you should now see src/, build/, and docs/.

+run 'grunt watch'
+When doing development this will watch for any file changes and compile the new source

 ### Stack